-Whenever an IFA or a financial services firm is selling a pension product to a customer, they must conform with very stringent rules and regulations.
-This includes making sure they collect the proper information form you, and advise you of all of your options.
+Whenever an IFA or a financial services firm sells a pension product to a customer, they must conform to very stringent rules and regulations.
+This includes making sure they collect the proper information from you and advise you of all of your options.
 For example:

 - Your current and historic health and medical situation must be evaluated as part of the product selection process.

-- Your advisor must make sure to give you all the information that you need to make a proper decision.
+- From there, your advisor must make sure to give you all the information that you need to make a proper decision.

 Pensions In Brief

-Your pension is intended to be your pot of funds, to allow you to live a comfortable life, without financially worry, when you finally retire.
+Your pension is intended to be your pot of funds to allow you to live a comfortable life without financial worry when you finally retire.
 Generally, a person will contribute towards their pension fund for much of their working life, transferring their pension between employers as they change jobs.

-When a pension (or pension transfer) is mis sold, this can have a very severe negative effect on the financial health or a person in their retirement.
+When a pension (or pension transfer) is mis-sold, this can have a very severe negative effect on a person’s financial health in their retirement.
 Potentially costing them hundreds of thousands of pounds or even more.

 An annuity works differently.
-An annuity is purchased (for a lump sum usually), much later, usually when a person is ready to retire.
-The annuity they have purchased then provides them with an annual payment, each and every year until death.
+An annuity is purchased (for a lump sum usually) much later, usually when a person is ready to retire.
+The annuity they have purchased then provides them with an annual payment every year until death.

 There is a UK Government website that explains this important difference between a pension and an annuity at this like:

 How Do I Know If My Pension Was Mis-Sold Or Eligible For Compensation?